Scholarship Frequently Asked Questions

 We consider the number of individuals in the household, number of family members in college, family income, financial resources, cost of attendance at the applicant’s college of choice and the expected family contribution as determined by the Free Application for Federal Student Aid (FAFSA).

 The Student Aid Report summarizes the data you provided on your FAFSA and indicates your Expected Family Contribution – the amount your family is expected to be able to pay toward your education.
 Turn in a copy of your SAR with your application.
-See what a SAR looks like.

 In either or both cases, you are typically not going to qualify for any of our need-based scholarships.